 Interestingly, there are two ROMs on the expansion board which possibly replace the two ROMs that otherwise would be on the main 80186 board.

 Costing £400 when it was first released, similar price to a BBC Micro, the 80186 second processor bundle was certainly an expensive purchase and considering that ideally two 80-track floppy drives were needed, that would have set you back even more.
-The BBC Master 512 gave better performance than a typical PC at the time and it was cheaper and had slightly better screen resolution.
-However, an issue with the 80186 second processor was that only PC software written to not directly access the hardware of a PC can run on DOS Plus but often PC programmers would try to get as close as possible to the hardware, which happens to ruin compatibility with the 80186 second processor board.
+However, the BBC Master 512 gave better performance than a typical PC at the time and it was cheaper and had slightly better screen resolution.
+However, an issue with the 80186 second processor was that only PC software written to not directly access the hardware of a PC can run on DOS Plus but often PC programmers would try to get as close as possible to the hardware, which ruins compatibility with the 80186 second processor board.

 The bundle disks contained software from Digital Research including DOS Plus which provided an MS-DOS type environment and allows a wide range of disk formats to be usable - 800K and 640K Acorn DOS Plus, MS-DOS, CP/M and RAM disc - with utilities to convert between the various formats.
 The other software in the bundle is the GEM (Graphics Environment Manager) operating system which made use of a two-button mouse that plugged into the user port and the business oriented operating system CP/M-86 which included a Z80 emulator (unfortunately it ran a lot slower than the equivalent real world Z80).

-The 80186 second processor board contains its own software which as well as allowing DOS-Plus or other software to be loaded it also has an 80186 monitor which can be accessed by pressing the break key.
+The 80186 second processor board contains its own software which as well as allowing DOS Plus or other software to be loaded it also has an 80186 monitor which can be accessed by pressing the break key.
 You will then get a star prompt that allows you to type BBC MOS commands as well as some monitor specific commands.

 For further reading on the BBC Master 512: